Chapter 2 Descriptive statistics

 2.5.4 Boxplots

-A boxplot (or box-and-whisker plot) is a graphical display containing the five-number summary.
-It also provides ways to assess the overall shape of the data.
-Figure 2.6 explains how a standard boxplot is constructed.
+A boxplot (or box-and-whisker plot) is a graphical display that was originally devised to depict the five-number summary.
+It is common to add to this the “whiskers” described below, but even then the five-number summary can be read from the graph.
+A boxplot also provides ways to assess the overall shape of the data.
+Figure 2.6 explains how a boxplot (with whiskers) is constructed.

 Boxplot of the Oxford birth times.
 The upper end (\#) of the upper whisker is drawn at the largest observation within a distance $1.5 (q_U-q_L)$ of $q_U$.
 The lower end (\$) of the lower whisker is drawn at the smallest observation within a distance $1.5 (q_U-q_L)$ of $q_L$.